Cures for Mental Health Ailments ...

 My search for an explanation for Rob's suicide led me to research studies that confirmed the connections between brain biochemistry and depression and offered methods of repair that work far more reliably than any form of talk therapy.
 I learned that there is no single biochemical glitch that explains all depression.
 At HRC, we treat 14 different sources of depression that affect alcoholics.
 On these pages you will learn which may underlie your depression (in some cases, two or more may be to blame).
 You will also learn how to overcome your particular chemical problem or problems.
 Your depression or anxiety cure depends on the replacement of key missing nutrients.
 It may require further changes in your diet, or you may need drug treatment to correct a medical condition, like hypothyroidism, that can precipitate depression.
 Before you take a look at our formulas used as a cure for anxiety and depression, you'll of' course, have to confirm that you are depressed.
 Then you can evaluate the severity of your case.

-Before You Can Improve Your Mental Health, You Must First Recognize If You Are Depressed?
+You Must First Recognize If Youu Are Depressed.

 Although two-thirds of the clients at HRC are severely depressed when they enter the program, many do not realize they are affected.
 Men, in particular, are inclined to attribute the feelings induced by depression to other causes.
 Some blame their inability to handle stress well.
 Others reject being labeled depressed because of the social stigma often unjustly attached to this condition.
 Some are simply so overwhelmed by alcoholic symptoms that their depression is masked.
 Even so, depression is not difficult to spot if you know that certain behaviors are red flags to the condition: